TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 It would also be possible to use all of the helpers currently available in `@expo/config-plugins`, like `AndroidConfig.Strings.setStringItem` in the example above.

+The mods can be also are appended to the mods object of the configuration.
+This section varies from the other parts of the configuration as it is not serialized after the initial reading.
+It's possible to utilize it to execute operations while generating code.
+In general, creating custom plugins with mod functions are simpler to work with, so it's recommended to use it instead of using `mods` object in `app.json`.

+### `prebuild` command
+Additionally, React Native CLI would have a couple of new commands, similar to `prebuild` known from Expo CLI.
+The method applying config plugins into native code would run with the commands mentioned above, but, `prebuild` command would additionally add the native files into repository to make sure developers can safely make any manual changes in native folders.
+If there is a need of prebuilding only one of the platforms, it would be possible to use `prebuild-android` and `prebuild-ios` commands.
+Prebuild would run all config plugins to apply all of the necessary changes.
+There should also be a possibility of using `--clean` flag with prebuild to install fresh copy of native directories and apply all config plugins.
+It should be used only if there are no manual changes made to native files.

+### Library development

 These changes would possibly also affect libraries development and allow maintainers to use this API within libraries.
 Based on the [Expo tutorial](https://docs.expo.dev/modules/config-plugin-and-native-module-tutorial/), we could add support for `app.plugin.js` file for libraries and then declare them under `"plugins"` property in `app.json` the same way Expo is doing that with their libraries:
 ```
 "plugins": [